 Technical debt is the silent velocity killer.
 To measure sprint velocity, you need to ensure that you know your codebase problems well.

 Track and prioritise your technical debt regularly to see which parts of the code can be problematic and will affect your team's velocity.

-The easiest way to do it is to use the Stepsize VSCode and JetBrains extensions.
+The easiest way to do it is to use the game-changing Stepsize tool.
 They’ll help your Engineers see issues in the codebase and report them directly from their editor reducing context switching.

 The main goal of measuring sprint velocity is to plan future sprints and report estimations, not measuring your team's performance.
 As Goodhart’s says, “When a measure becomes a target, it ceases to be a good measure.”
 So don’t compare your teams’ velocity and find other metrics for your team performance.

 Make quality of your code your main focus.
 When you feel like you should be getting more done in the week, a natural reaction might be to increase your working hours.

 While this may work for an individual sprint, it’s not going to provide long-term improvement.
 It can also lead to burnout in your team.

 Try to focus on quality.
 Encourage your team to get things right the first time, even if it takes a little longer.
 In the long run, this will actually save a lot of rework and improve your code quality.

 As we have discovered, sprint velocity is an important metric.
 There are many different ways to measure it, and even more ways to improve it.